Introduction

 LFPI decreases theta and gamma power across CA1 lamina

-After determining electrode positions, we sought to compare hippocampal oscillatory power between sham and injured rats.
-Theta and gamma oscillations have been well-characterized in the rat hippocampus and can be readily observed while rats are actively moving and exploring the environment50,55.
-Importantly, these oscillations change in power and phase along the CA1 lamina (Fig 1E), thus it is essential to localize electrodes to specific layers before comparing across animals or groups.
-To compare oscillatory power between sham and injured rats, power spectra were computed from channels localized to st. pyr or st. rad while rats were actively moving (>10 cm/sec).
-Power spectra were extracted in the familiar environment, averaged across shanks and recording days to obtain a mean for each animal, then averaged across sham and TBI conditions (Fig 1F).
-In st. pyr, injured rats had decreased power from 3.5-85.1 Hz, and in st. rad, they had decreased power from 7.1-12.7 Hz, 13.7-19.7 Hz, 30.1-33.8 Hz, and 35.1-86.8 Hz (t-test; p<0.01 for multiple comparisons).
+Hippocampal theta and gamma oscillations can be readily observed while rats actively explore an environment51,56, and these oscillations change in power and phase along the CA1 lamina (Fig 1E).
+Thus, precisely localizing electrodes is essential, especially when comparing across animals and groups.
+Because previous studies have reported either a broadband or frequency-specific reduction in oscillatory power following TBI40,42,45, we first took an agnostic approach and compared power spectra across sham and injured animals to determine whether there were layer-specific differences.
+Power spectra were computed from channels localized to st. pyr or st. rad while rats were actively moving (>10 cm/sec) in the familiar environment, averaged across shanks and recording days to obtain a mean for each animal, then averaged across sham and TBI conditions (Fig 1F).
+In st. pyr, injured rats had decreased power from 3.5-85.1 Hz, and in st. rad, they had decreased power in the 7.1-12.7, 13.7-19.7, 30.1-33.8, and 35.1-86.8 Hz frequency bands (t-tests; α=0.01 for multiple comparisons).
+Importantly, there was no significant difference in movement velocity between sham and injured animals (Sup Fig 1) indicating that reductions in power were not due to potential motor deficits in injured animals.

 LFPI decreases theta-gamma PAC in st. pyr but not st. rad

 Theta-gamma PAC (Fig 2A) is a well-characterized phenomenon important for the selection and coordination of cell ensembles that support spatial coding and memory processes56,59,60.
-To assess the effects of TBI on theta-gamma PAC, we computed the modulation index68 across discrete frequency bands during epochs in which the rat was moving (>10cm/sec) in the familiar environment, then constructed PAC heatmaps for channels localized to st. pyr and st rad (Fig 2B).
+PAC requires temporal coupling of afferent input with local inhibition and is differentially observed across the layers of CA147,59.
+Importantly, while the generation and coupling of oscillations are likely to involve partially overlapping mechanisms, a loss of oscillatory power does not necessarily result in reduced PAC.
+Because we expect TBI to induce disruptions in network synchrony70, we examined whether theta-gamma PAC would be reduced following TBI.
+To assess the effects of TBI on theta-gamma PAC, we computed the modulation index71 across discrete frequency bands during epochs in which rats were moving (>10cm/sec) in the familiar environment, then constructed PAC heatmaps for channels localized to st. pyr and st rad (Fig 2B).
 Sham rats showed strong theta-gamma PAC in the pyramidal cell layer which was drastically reduced in injured rats.
-This reduction was specific to st. pyr, as the strength of PAC in st. rad was similar between sham and injured rats, though there was a slight shift in coupling to a lower frequency phase and amplitude.
-Both the loss of PAC strength in st. pyr and the frequency shift in st. rad can be visualized by subtracting PAC heatmaps of injured animals from sham animals (Fig 2C).
+This reduction was specific to st. pyr, as the strength of PAC in st. rad was similar between sham and injured rats, though there was a slight shift in coupling to a lower frequency of phase and amplitude.
+Both the loss of PAC strength in st. pyr and the frequency shifts in st. rad can be visualized by subtracting PAC heatmaps of injured animals from sham animals (Fig 2C).

 LFPI minimally affects single unit firing rates but increases recruitment of pyramidal cells